 Zinc is one of the many essential nutrients that your body needs.
 It primarily protects your immune system by fighting off harmful cells.

 While zinc is thought to help keep you healthy by reducing illnesses, it’s been studied for other medical concerns, too.
 This includes acne.
-Zinc is actually one of the forms of acne treatment.
+Zinc is actually one of the

 Keep reading to learn more about this acne-fighting ingredient, including who may benefit from supplementation and topical products that you can try at home.

 Zinc can help fight viruses and bacteria.
 Although most people get the zinc they need through their diet, some people may find temporary supplementation beneficial.
 For example, zinc supplements are often marketed as a way to prevent colds or shorten illnesses.

 Zinc also has anti-inflammatory properties.
 This may help relieve some of the redness and irritation associated with moderate-to-severe acne.
 It may even help reduce the appearance of acne scars.

 Zinc has also been used for other inflammatory skin conditions, including:

 The form of zinc you take for acne treatment depends on many factors.
 Overall, there’s been conflicting research on the best form of zinc for acne.

 Topical application carries less side effects, but it isn’t considered to be as effective as oral supplementation.
 But that doesn’t mean it’s completely ineffective.

 In addition to its anti-inflammatory properties, topical zinc may help clear acne-causing bacteria from the skin and reduce oil production.